apache/flink-statefun/docs/content/docs/sdk/golang.md

 ## Serving Functions

-The Golang SDK ships with a ``StatefulFunctionsBuilder`` that creates a standard http `Handler` and automatically dispatches function calls based on RESTful HTTP ``POSTS``.
+The Golang SDK ships with a ``RequestReplyHandler`` that creates a standard http `Handler` and automatically dispatches function calls based on RESTful HTTP ``POSTS``.
-The handler is composed of all the stateful functions bound to the system.
+The handler is created using the `StatefulFunctionsBuilder` and is composed of all the stateful functions bound to the system.

 This example create a handler for greeter function and exposes it using the standard golang web framework.